IBM/cloud-pak-cli/README.md

 There should be a binary executable after extraction

-### For MacOS users
+### For macOS Catalina users

-MacOS users might be prompted that `cloudctl` is not trusted.
+Users on macOS Catalina might be prompted that `cloudctl-darwin-amd64` is not a trusted application.
 There are two ways to get around this:

-- Open the cloudctl file in Finder using the Open command, and click the right button to whitelist this application.
+- Open Finder, control-click  the application `cloudctl-darwin-amd64`, choose **Open** from the menu, and then click **Open** in the dialog that appears.
+Enter your admin name and password to open the app if promoted.

-or

-- Enable developer-mode for your terminal window, which whitelists everything
+- Enable developer-mode for your terminal window, which will whitelist everything:
+  -  Open Terminal, and enter:
+       ```console
-  - spctl developer-mode enable-terminal
+       ❯ spctl developer-mode enable-terminal
+      ```
-  - go to system prefs -> security & privacy -> Privacy Tab -> Developer Tools -> Terminal : Enable
+  - Go to System Preferences -> Security & Privacy -> Privacy Tab -> Developer Tools -> Terminal : Enable
-  - restart all terminals
+  - Restart all terminals

+_See https://support.apple.com/en-ca/HT202491 for more information_